fr34k8/docker-htpc/README.md

 docker 1.12+.
 This allows the container to be started and acquire its own IP on your local network in order to run Bonjour (avahi) services to announce itself on the network.

+This is particular to my setup because I have an existing samba instance running on the host providing general file sharing services.
+This container acts as a separate device that looks roughly like a timecapsule on the network exporting only a single `timemachine` mount.

+It is probably possible to use standard Docker port mapping instead.
+See the udp and tcp ports exposed in `timecapsule/Dockerfile`.
+However, getting the avahi announcement to work could be challenging.
+A workaround would be to publish the timecapsule services from the host's avahi using the `.timecapsule/smb.service` file.

 If your local network is 192.168.0.0/24 you can create a `localnet` network with the following docker command: